dgraph-io/dgraph/wiki/content/deploy/index.md

 [cluster-setup]({{< relref "#cluster-setup">}}) apart from the step to start the cluster.
 We start Zero with `--replicas 3` flag, so all data would be replicated on each of 3 Server nodes.

+{{% notice "note" %}} Ideally you should have atleast three worker nodes as part of your Kubernetes cluster so that each Dgraph Server runs on a separate node.{{% /notice %}}

 Once your kubernetes cluster is up, you can use [dgraph-ha.yaml](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/kubernetes/dgraph-ha.yaml) to start the cluster.